 As a Bystander

 Many people who witness workplace bullying do nothing to stop it.
 Many privately agree with the bully while others are simply glad it's not them being degraded and belittled.
 But as a bystander, you have the power to put a stop to the harassment simply by voicing your disagreement with the way the bully is treating your co-worker.
 You can also report the bullying on their behalf if they are unwilling or unable.

 You may think that a little ribbing among the staff is character building, but in fact it is damaging the morale of your staff.
 If you know your employees are making life difficult for others, you need to nip the problem in the bud.
 This may mean speaking to the offender, giving written warnings, sending them for sensitivity training, or even firing them as the situation warrants.

-If you enjoyed our article about hostile work environment, you may also be interested in reading this article about an entirely new subject - "Improve your smile with cosmetic dentistry".
+If you enjoyed our article about a hostile work environment, you may also be interested in reading this article about an entirely new subject - "Why you want a professionally installed pool by Atlantispools.ca".